motifmarkets/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export function newUndefinableNullableDecimal(value: Numeric | undefined | null): Decimal | null | undefined;

+// Warning: (ae-missing-release-tag) "NoneScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class NoneScanCriteriaNode extends ZeroOperandBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.None;
+}

 // Warning: (ae-missing-release-tag) "NonrandomIdTableRecordDefinitionList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)